brendonericlucas/project-euler/README.md

 Contains my solutions to Project Euler problems implemented in Python.
 Please try the problems yourself before looking at others' solutions.
 It's the only way to learn.
+Solutions to problems beyond the first 100 will never be public, per the project euler honor code.